quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture/geaa_part05_3.2_Catching_an.md

 :p Explain the effects when magnitude is much smaller.
 ??x
 When the magnitude of a floating-point number is much smaller (less than 1), the **exponent** will be a large negative value.
-This shifts the significant digits towards the right, leaving fewer bits available for the fractional part (\(m\)).
+This shifts the significant digits towards the right, leaving fewer bits available for the fractional part ($m$).
 As a result, there is a loss of precision in representing the fractional component.
 ??x
 Explanation:
-- The **exponent** \(e\) will be a large negative number, meaning it has been subtracted by a large value from 127.
+- The **exponent** $e$ will be a large negative number, meaning it has been subtracted by a large value from 127.
-- This shift causes the implicit leading '1' to move further right, leaving fewer bits for the actual mantissa (\(m\)).
+- This shift causes the implicit leading '1' to move further right, leaving fewer bits for the actual mantissa ($m$).
 - Consequently, the precision of the fractional part decreases.

 ```java